Tim Stauffer

 Timothy James Stauffer (born June 2, 1982) is an American former professional baseball pitcher.
-He played in Major League Baseball (MLB) for the San Diego Padres, Minnesota Twins and New York Mets.
+He played in Major League Baseball (MLB) for the San Diego Padres, Minnesota Twins, and New York Mets.

 Amateur career

 High school and college

 Stauffer attended and played baseball at Saratoga Central Catholic High School in Saratoga Springs, New York.
 As a senior in 2000, as of June 7, he had a 1.10 earned run average, 163 strikeouts and 14 walks in 82 innings pitched.
-At the plate, he was hitting .610 with 12 home runs, 53 runs scored and 50 RBI in 95 at bats.
+He was hitting .610 at the plate with 12 home runs, 53 runs scored, and 50 RBI in 95 at-bats.

-Stauffer attended the University of Richmond through his junior year, where was twice named the Atlantic 10 Conference Pitcher of the Year.
+Stauffer attended the University of Richmond through his junior year, where he was twice named the Atlantic 10 Conference Pitcher of the Year.
 As a sophomore in 2002, Stauffer established Atlantic 10 records for wins (15) and strike-outs (140).
 He posted a 1.54 ERA and was named a first-team All-American.
 In 2003, Stauffer broke his own Atlantic 10 strike-out record with 146 and posted a 9–5 record with a 1.97 ERA and 10 complete games.
-He was again selected to the All-America Team.
+He was again selected for the All-America Team.

 Summer collegiate league

-Stauffer played for the Keene Swamp Bats of the New England Collegiate Baseball League in the summer of 2001, where he set an NECBL record with a 7–0 win/loss mark.
+Stauffer played for the Keene Swamp Bats of the New England Collegiate Baseball League in the summer of 2001, setting an NECBL record with a 7–0 win/loss mark.
 In 2002, he played for the Chatham A's of the Cape Cod League, was named a league all-star, and is featured in the book The Last Best League: One Summer, One Season, One Dream by Jim Collins.